tullyH/spiritual-trip-report/memoir.md

 Maybe I could study that moment.
 Break it down.
 Maybe then I could find a way to access it again on demand.

+**I also started noticing that not all fantasies were the same.
+There were different modes.
+Some were negative—driven by rejection, pain, fear.
+Others were more seductive—visions of success, love, power.
+And each mode seemed to come with its own emotional fuel.
+Different moods triggered different tracks.

+At some point, I even started getting mechanical with it—like I could feel my body trying to create the right emotional charge to sustain a positive fantasy… while still trying to stay present.

+But it never really worked.
+It’s a weird trick the mind plays—like trying to eat cake and meditate at the same time.**

 I did start noticing patterns.
 Social moments, for example, were some of the most difficult.